Havret/dotnet-activemq-artemis-client/README.md

 ## Compatibility

-The library is tested against **ActiveMQ Artemis 2.28.0** ([Feb 3rd, 2023](https://github.com/Havret/dotnet-activemq-artemis-client/issues/428)).
+The library is tested against **ActiveMQ Artemis 2.29.0** ([Jun 19th, 2023](https://github.com/Havret/dotnet-activemq-artemis-client/issues/440)).
 Most of the features should work with older versions of the broker, but **Topology Management** uses API surface that was introduced in **ActiveMQ Artemis 2.14.0**.

 ## Quickstart